Features Pricing Learn Reverse Splits Tracker Shelf & ATM Tracker Warrant Tracker PIPE Deal Tracker Weekly Report FAQ API Sign In →

 Reverse Split Tracker

 Reverse splits consolidate shares to inflate price — almost always a red flag.
-This reverse split tracker covers every US-listed company that has executed a reverse split: ratios, exact dates, pre/post prices, and DilutionWatch risk scores.
-Updated daily from SEC filings and market data.
+Track every US-listed company that has executed a reverse split: ratios, exact dates, pre/post prices, and DilutionWatch risk scores.
+Updated daily from SEC filings.

 Total Reverse Splits